 Paver Sand (Amount depends on size of paths)

 Pea Gravel (Amount depends on size of paths)

 - Choose your path area.
 We had added a long raised bed at the end of our kitchen garden, so we wanted to create a path between the old and new beds.

 2. Line the path with newspaper 3-4 sheets thick.
 This is your first line of defense against weeds and grasses poking through.
 And look, you’re recycling newspaper.
 Win!

-3. Once newspaper in down, spread paver sand on top.
+3. Once newspaper is down, spread paver sand on top.
 We chose paver sand because it’s used to keep pavers in place, and is highly durable out in the elements, i.e. rain.
 Use the back of a bow rake to smooth the sand into an even layer about an inch thick.
 You should not be able to see any of the newspaper poking through.

-4. Once paver sand is smooth and even, begin applying pea gravel.
+4. Once paver sand is smooth and even, begin applying pea gravel to your DIY gravel paths.
 (If you want to use stepping stones, add them before the pea gravel.)
 We purchased ours in bags from Lowes, but if your paths are larger, call around and see about buying it in bulk and having it delivered.
 If buying in bags, figure out how many bags you’ll need and then buy 3 more.
 It never seems to go as far as you think.
 Again, use your bow rake to spread out the gravel evenly.
 Push it into corners, and don’t skimp.
 You want a nice thick layer, so when you’re walking on the path you don’t step through to the sand.

 5. Step back and enjoy!
 We added some stepping stones the kids had made and some other steppers we had laying around.
 The kids like jumping from one to the next, and I had grand plans of painting them fun colors, but life…